 8. Offer Fast & Free Shipping

-Would this be a ShipMonk article if we didn’t talk about shipping?
+Would this be a ShipMonk article if we didn’t talk about ecommerce fulfillment or shipping?
 Shipping can make or break a purchase, especially in an Amazon-dominated world where 2-day and next-day shipping is now the norm.
 In addition to fast shipping, customers are getting increasingly used to not paying for it all.
 The message is clear: In order to run with the big dogs, your shipping game has to be up to par with your competitors and the expectations of your customers.

 Luckily, we’ve got you covered.
 Check out our shipping hacks here: